By Jennifer Su

 Runners started off in the beautiful sunset after a cooling rain.
 (From the right) Ms Tan Aik Na, NTU Senior Vice President (Administration), and Mr Eric Chua, Senior Parliamentary Secretary, Ministry of Culture, Community and Youth & Ministry of Social and Family Development, flagged off Best Foot Forward.

 To flag off the virtual fundraising run, an on-campus run event “X Campus Run” was held on 3 February in collaboration with the NTU Runners’ Club.
-NTU alumnus, Mr Eric Chua (WKWSCI/2003), who is the Senior Parliamentary Secretary for Ministry of Culture, Community and Youth & Ministry of Social and Family Development, flagged off the physical run attended by more than 300 students, alumni, and family and friends at the Wave, NTU.
+NTU alumnus, Mr Eric Chua (WKWSCI/2003), who is the Senior Parliamentary Secretary for Ministry of Culture, Community and Youth & Ministry of Social and Family Development, flagged off the physical run attended by more than 400 students, alumni, faculty and staff, with their family and friends, at the Wave, NTU.

 Registration for the Best Foot Forward virtual run is ongoing until 31 March and is open to the public, NTU alumni, faculty and staff as well as students.